 Because of the sub 1000 fps update rate of the camera system, the moment of a kick is not known with the required precision to officiate off side using VAR (var video assistant referee).
 Using SAR (sensor assistant referee) + VAR is a better way.

 SAR can be used independent of VAR since a full 3D render of the scene is created.

-The point of view can be changed during the review of the event.
+The point of view can be changed.

 The point of view of the GLT camera's can not be changed 'in post'.